pyxem/pyxem/docs/source/introduction.rst

 the diffraction pattern centre.
-It was found that a sufficiently accurate estimate could often be obtained simply by blurring the central region of the diffraction pattern with a broad Gaussian kernel to give a unique maximum and then finding the position of this value, as shown in Figure \ref{fig:initial-processing}c.
+It was found that a sufficiently accurate estimate could often be obtained simply by blurring the central region of the diffraction pattern with a broad Gaussian kernel to give a unique maximum and then finding the position of this value, as follows:

 Radial Ingegration
 ------------------